-Symptoms of cancer vary according to type, severity and whether the cancer has spread to other parts of the body.
-Common symptoms include weight loss that cannot be explained by diet, chronic fatigue, persistent fever and pain.
-Bleeding, swelling or sores in the area that is affected by cancer cells may also be observed, and some cases of cancer involve internal bleeding.
+Symptoms vary according to type, severity, and whether it has spread to other parts of the body.
+Common symptoms include weight loss that cannot be explained by diet, chronic fatigue, persistent fever, and pain.
+One can also observe bleeding, swelling, or sores in the area that is affected by cancer cells, and some cases of cancer involve internal bleeding.
 Cancer that is treated by radiation therapy can cause serious side effects.
 Side effects of treatment include fatigue, pain, hair loss, anemia, and increased susceptibility to infection.

 It is estimated that 40 percent of all people will develop some form of cancer in their lifetime.